25 Greatest Canadian Albums of All Time

 23. The New Pornographers – Twin Cinema (2005)

 Just get past the band’s name and you’ll find a group that values entertainment and doesn’t take itself too seriously.
 On Twin Cinema, the band’s third album, Vancouver natives A.C.
 Newman and Dan Bejar, and American Neko Case, continue to refine their own brand of power pop.
 The joyous interplay between jagged guitars and ramshackle drums on the title track recalls early The Who, while the improbably named “Sing Me Spanish Techno” pays tribute to the best ’80s jangle pop has to offer.

 Essential songs: “Twin Cinema,” “The Bleeding Heart Show” and “Three or Four”

 Take a look at the popular song lyrics that don’t mean what you think.

 22. Celine Dion – Falling into You (1996)

 When Celine Dion was 18, she saw Michael Jackson performing on TV and told her manager (and future husband, René Angélil) of her desire to be a star.
 Falling into You is the most complete summation of her gifts as an entertainer: stylish, catchy and unabashedly emotional.
-“Lifted me up when I couldn’t reach, gave me faith because you believed,” Dion sings on “Because You Loved Me,” as her voice soars to introduce a new level of melodrama to the world of pop.
+“Lifted me up when I couldn’t reach, gave me faith because you believed,” Dion sings on “Because You Loved Me,” as her voice soars.
 And just like that, the Billboard charts were never the same again.